 Olive wood originates from Kenya, Tanzania, Uganda and the Mediterranean.
 The Olive wood generally is a pale brown or yellow with beautiful darker brown or black streaks with a fine and even texture.
 The color is known to darken with age, giving it a lot of character.
 The material is very dense, making it resistant to abrasion.
-On the downsides, Olive is known to be prone to insect infestation, but this can be avoided with careful maintenance.
+On the downside, Olive is known to be prone to insect infestation, but this can be avoided with careful maintenance.

-Although it is often used for furniture, sculpture and veneers, it is also very attractive for fine knife handles.
+Although it is often used for furniture, sculpture, and veneers, it is also very attractive for fine knife handles.

 Oak is an extremely popular choice of wood for knife handles, and it’s easy to see why.
 There are over 60 species of oak that grow in the United States alone.
 Because of this, the oak handle is affordable.
 It is very beautiful and takes staining very well.
-It is also moderately strong and stable.
+The oak wood is also moderately strong and stable.
 On top of that, oak is extremely easy to work with, so knifemakers can often add carvings and inscriptions to the handle after it is finished.

 Walnut wood refers to the American Black Walnut Tree.
 Although it is one of the most valuable hardwoods that originates from North America and is used in everything from guns to furniture to veneers to instruments, it is not the best wood to use for knives.